knative/docs/docs/eventing/broker/broker-types.md

 The following broker types are available for use with Knative Eventing.

-## Knative Eventing broker
+## Multi-tenant channel-based broker

-Knative Eventing provides a multi-tenant, channel-based broker implementation that uses channels for event routing.
+Knative Eventing provides a multi-tenant (MT) channel-based broker implementation that uses channels for event routing.

-For more information, see the [Knative Eventing broker](./mt-broker) documentation.
+For more information, see the [MT channel-based broker](./mt-broker) documentation.

 ## Alternative broker implementations

-In the Knative Eventing ecosystem, alternate Broker implementations are welcome as long as they respect the [broker conformance spec](https://github.com/knative/eventing/blob/main/docs/spec/broker.md).
+In the Knative Eventing ecosystem, alternate broker implementations are welcome as long as they respect the [broker conformance spec](https://github.com/knative/eventing/blob/main/docs/spec/broker.md).

 The following is a list of brokers provided by the community or vendors: